openrewrite/rewrite-docs/java/refactoring-java-source-code/README.md

  * Adds a "String getName()" method which returns the name of the class as a String.
  */
 public class AddGetNameMethod extends JavaIsoRefactorVisitor {

-    /**
-     * MethodMatchers uses the AspectJ point-cut syntax to identify methods by their declaring class, name, and arguments
-     * This matches methods declared on any class named getName() that accepts no arguments */ private static final MethodMatcher GetNameMethodMatcher = new MethodMatcher("* getName()");
+    // This matches methods declared on any class named getName() that accepts no arguments private static final MethodMatcher GetNameMethodMatcher = new MethodMatcher("* getName()");

     @Override